 Let's make this process concrete.
 Pretend I'm a newly minted VP of What Customers Also Buy at Amazon, and I want to understand the product's flaws and stars.

-I started by going to Mechanical Turk and asking a couple hundred workers to take a book they enjoyed in the past year, and to find it on Amazon.
+I started by asking a couple hundred of my own human workers to take a book they enjoyed in the past year, and to find it on Amazon.
 They'd then take the first three related book suggestions from a different author, rate them on the following scale, and explain their ratings.

 - Great suggestion.
 I'd definitely buy it.
 (Very positive)